 - Coordinate anti-racism focused peer supervision/discussion groups.

-- Promote programming and educational opportunities for PAWNY members focused on diversity and the mental health impacts of racism (in collaboration with the PAWNY Programming and Education committee).
+- Promote programming and educational opportunities for PAWNY members focused on anti-racism in practice, cultural humility, the mental health impacts of racialized trauma/intergenerational trauma, etc. (in collaboration with the PAWNY Programming and Education committee.)

 - Identify ways PAWNY members can be more available to clients of color.

-- Create a directory for clients of color who seek to work with psychologists actively invested in the ongoing pursuit of cultural competence.
+- Create a directory for clients of color who seek to work with psychologists actively invested in the ongoing pursuit of cultural responsiveness/humility.

 SYNERGIES AND COLLABORATION